Wm. Stage: Writing and publishing

 Stage began his journalist work in college, where as part of a work-study program, he wrote for the City of Grand Rapids Newsletter.
-After his move to St. Louis to work as a public health office, he began freelancing as a feature writer for local newspapers and magazines.
+While working as an epidemiologist with the St. Louis Health Department, he began freelancing as a feature writer for local newspapers and magazines.
 In 1982, when his medical supervisors wanted to transfer Stage to work at a federal penitentiary, he left his position with the CDC to devote himself to journalism and photography.

 by July 1982, Stage had been hired full-time with The Riverfront Times, a St. Louis-based alternative newsweekly which was founded by Ray Hartmann in 1977.
 He stayed with the paper until 2004, producing three different regular columns over a 22-year period, plus numerous magazine-style features.
-Have A Weird Day: Reflections and Ruminations on the St. Louis Experience, is a collection of expository writings that appeared in The Riverfront Times under a column titled "Mississippi Mud."
+Have A Weird Day: Reflections and Ruminations on the St. Louis Experience, is a collection of expository writings that appeared in The Riverfront Times in a column entitled "Mississippi Mud".

 From 2003 to 2013, he was a columnist with the St. Charles County [MO] Business Record.
-He has taught feature writing at the Defense Information School, Fort Benjamin Harrison, Indiana; and photojournalism at Saint Louis University School for Professional Studies.
-He is a 1995 alumnus of the week-long Missouri Photo Workshop, offered since 1949 by the University of Missouri-Columbia School of Journalism and held in a different Missouri town each year.
+He has also taught feature writing at the Defense Information School, Fort Benjamin Harrison, Indiana; and photojournalism at Saint Louis University School for Professional Studies.

 For three years [2005–2008] Stage and his pre-teen daughter Margaret E. Stage produced a monthly for-profit newspaper, Black White & Read All Over, which they distributed in the Lafayette Square neighborhood of St. Louis.
 In 2010, father and daughter collaborated again with the publication of The Painted Ad: A Postcard Book of Vintage Brick Wall Signs.
 This work followed the lead of his first book, Ghost Signs: Brick Wall Signs in America, which was the first commercially produced and distributed book on the subject.
 The authorship of Ghost Signs earned Stage a seat on the board of The Society For Commercial Archeology, at the time based in the Smithsonian Institution and later based in Madison, Wisconsin.

 Stage founded two publishing companies.
 Cumquat Publishing Company, which wholesales art and novelty postcards to bookstores and museum gift shops, while Floppinfish Publishing Company Ltd. is a small-scale book publisher.